Infections A Common Sign of Nursing Home Neglect

 Skin and Soft Tissue Infections

 According to Aging Health Journal, as nursing home residents age, they may become more susceptible to skin infections because of physical changes to the skin.
 Dry and broken skin is prone to infection because it allows bacteria to enter the cracks and cause an infection.
 One condition that makes skin and soft tissue infections particularly common are pressure ulcers.
 According to the Mayo Clinic, pressure ulcers, also known as bedsores, occur when a patient cannot move easily, which requires them to stay in a bed or chair for prolonged periods of time.
 For bedridden patients, pressure ulcers often appear on the lower back, shoulders, heels and ankles, or the head.
 Nursing home facilities must ensure that they are preventing these wounds from developing in the first place and treating them diligently when they occur.
 Nurses should monitor these ulcers every day for signs of infection.
 If the facility fails to detect and treat pressure ulcers, they can lead to severe pain and discomfort, sepsis, or even death.
-According to Hopkins Medicine, the mortality rate for pressure-ulcer development in hospitals and nursing homes is estimated at 60% for those elderly persons that develop a skin or soft tissue infection within 1 year of a discharge from a hospital.
+According to The National Library of Medicine, the mortality rate for pressure-ulcer development in hospitals and nursing homes is estimated at 60% for those elderly persons that develop a skin or soft tissue infection within 1 year of a discharge from a hospital.
 Other skin infections may arise from untreated diabetic wounds or an outbreak of scabies or bed bugs.

 Call an Experienced Minnesota Nursing Home Neglect Lawyer